-Additionally, funds are reallocated to support district initiatives targeted to achieve federal and state requirements for school improvement.
-First and foremost the administration is committed to implementing an excellent educational program within the parameters of the budget.
-The budget recognizes the challenges of the current economic climate and reflects minimal increases to maintain the educational programs.
-Growing special education needs, impending contractual negotiations, health insurance rates, and the continued requirements to support unfunded mandates impact the planning and development of the budget.
+Additionally, we reallocated funds to support district initiatives targeted to achieve federal and state requirements for school improvement.
+First and foremost the administration is committed to implementing an excellent educational program within the parameters of the FY2017 budget.
+The budget recognizes the challenges of the current economic climate and reflects a minimal increase to maintain our educational programs.
+Several factors impacted the planning and development of this budget; increased enrollment at Franklin High School and our three middle schools, declining elementary enrollment, contractual negotiations with many of our bargaining units, increases in health insurance, special education costs, and the continued requirement to support unfunded mandates all played a critical role in decision making.

-The School Committee and the administration value the collaborative efforts of the Town Council, the Finance Committee and the Town Administrator as we work through the budget approval process.
-We have collaborated to find creative and innovative ways to reduce spending and increase efficiencies while enhancing the academic reputation of the school district.
+The School Committee and the administration value the collaborative efforts of the Town Council, the Finance Committee, and the Town Administrator as we work through the budget approval process.
+We continue to find creative and innovative ways to reduce spending and increase efficiencies while enhancing the academic reputation of the school district.
 As residents, you have invested in this community and in your schools, and that has translated into increased student achievement and excellent educational and extracurricular programs.
 We acknowledge the support of the community to make our vision and mission realized for our students.

-The FY2016 proposed school district budget is driven by two key factors:
+The FY2017 proposed school district budget is driven by three key factors: